japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 .TaskScheduler and SparkContext
 image::sparkstandalone-sparkcontext-taskscheduler-schedulerbackend.png[align="center"]

-NOTE: TaskScheduler works closely with xref:scheduler:DAGScheduler.adoc[DAGScheduler] that <<submitTasks, submits sets of tasks for execution>> (for every stage in a Spark job).
+NOTE: TaskScheduler works closely with scheduler:DAGScheduler.md[DAGScheduler] that <<submitTasks, submits sets of tasks for execution>> (for every stage in a Spark job).

 TaskScheduler can track the executors available in a Spark application using <<executorHeartbeatReceived, executorHeartbeatReceived>> and <<executorLost, executorLost>> interceptors (that inform about active and lost executors, respectively).